 Flour your surface before rolling & Use a Marble Pastry Board!

-Using flour on your surface and on your rolling pin will make it so your dough doesn’t stick when you are trying to roll it into a log.
+Using flour on your surface and on your rolling pin will make it so vegan orange roll dough doesn’t stick when you are trying to roll it into a log.
 I use a Marble Pastry Board as the surface to roll out my dough and it is a complete game changer!
 I don’t recommend spending the money if you only plan to make dough once, but if you are an avid baker it is worth the $30-$100 (and the link above is the exact pastry board I have!).
 It provides the perfect cool and flat surface you need for rolling out any type of pastry dough.

 Two Rises >>> One!

-You can’t have good dough without the first rise, but the second rise after shaping the dough is where the magic happens.
+You can’t have a good dough without the first rise, but the second rise after shaping the dough is where the magic happens.
 The yeast has time to eat more sugar and the dough develops a better flavor and a finer texture.
 Also, while you don’t have to, I LOVE to do my second rise in the fridge overnight.
-Because buns for brunch is always a HELL YES!
+Because buns for brunch is always a YES!